Summer 2021 | Registration Opens January 15, 9:00 am

 Building a Deep Sense of Beauty

-Through growing in the discipline required to create something beauty, students learn to appreciate this ideal.
+Through growing in the discipline required to create something beautiful, students learn to appreciate this ideal.

 Our Ensembles